-If you’re a scuba diver who loves wreck diving, scuba diving amongst the wrecks in Scapa Flow is some of the best wreck diving in the UK and Europe
+Scuba divers who love wreck diving, Scapa Flow includes some of the best wreck dives in the UK and Europe

-Whilst I have dived plenty of wrecks since I started diving many years ago, Scapa Flow is one of those places that I missed and have not dived so far.
-If wreck diving is your passion or is the type of scuba diving you think will interest you, then Scapa Flow is a must see destination.
+If wreck diving is your passion or is the type of scuba diving you think will interest you, then Scapa Flow wrecks diving is a must.

 Scapa Flow is in the Orkney Islands in Scotland at the most northern tip of the UK.
-There are eight main wrecks to dive that remain from the scuttled German fleet.
+Amongst the Scapa Flow wrecks there are eight main wrecks to dive that remain from the scuttled German fleet.
 The dive depths range from about 12 metres (40 feet) to about 45 metres (150 feet).
-The waters are the warmest in September where they rise to 14C (57F), but go down to 4C (39F) in April.
-Visibility can be as good as 30 metres (100 feet), but also drop to around 10 metres (33 feet).
-Which in UK terms is very good visibility.
-Dive boats are boarded at a place called Stromness on Orkney mainland.

 What happened in Scapa Flow and where does it get its name?